 Dentist Dr Guilia D’Anna tells Mum’s Grapevine that it’s super important to keep baby teeth clean and healthy, even though they only hang around for a few years.

 “The best thing to remember is that a baby should never go to sleep sucking on a bottle of anything other than water.
 Milk includes natural sugar, called lactose.
 This has the ability to cause ‘bottle caries’ or ‘bottle decay’ which is literally decay that occurs due to bottle feeding.

-Brushing position: I found with my children that lying the child down with their head in my lap always worked best for me.
-It helps too if the child is distracted by a toy or watching tv just for a minute so that I can brush teeth without having them pull it out of their mouth.
+I found with my children that lying the child down with their head in my lap always worked best for me.
+It helps too if the child is distracted by a toy or watching TV just for a minute so that I can brush teeth without having them pull it out of their mouth.

 What if baby’s first teeth have gaps between them?

 “I love to see gaps in baby’s first teeth.
 Gaps are great.
 I know that magazines and some images of kids show all the baby teeth perfectly lined up, but we need the gaps.
 This is because the developing adult teeth underneath the gums need to develop, and need space between the roots of the baby teeth to do this.”
 Dr D’Anna said.